oap-project/oap-tools/docs/OAP-Release-Cadence.md

 # OAP Release Cadence

-Starting with OAP 1.1.0, the OAP project will follow the semantic versioning guidelines with a few deviations.
+Starting with OAP 1.1.0, OAP project follows the semantic versioning guidelines with a few deviations.
 These small differences account for OAP’s nature as a multi-module project.

 #### OAP Versions